 Micro wedding packages in Northern California can be an intimate affair.

-One advantage of an intimate wedding with a lower guest count is that offseason (less expensive) dates can be considered.
+One advantage of an intimate wedding with a lower guest count is that off-season (less expensive) dates can be considered.
 If you select a wedding venue with indoor and outdoor spaces, and the weather cooperates, you can have a spectacular wedding day and save thousands of dollars.

-Small Wedding Venues Northern California
+Small Wedding Venues in Northern California

 That’s not to say that a tiny wedding can’t be beautiful, rustic, and elegant, just that you can do it on a smaller budget, especially since fewer people will attend.
 That’s the most significant difference between a micro wedding and a tiny wedding; most tiny weddings will have less than ten people.

 So why not just go to the courthouse steps?
 The pictures and privacy.
 A professional photographer will get photos you can share with your children many years ago at a venue.
-Those all-important detail shots, using the surrounding beauty to stage the photo of your dreams.
+Those all-important detail shots using the surrounding beauty to stage the photo of your dreams.
 Spectacular photos without huge wedding budgets are possible.

-Intimate Wedding Venues Northern California
+Intimate Wedding Venues in Northern California

-For example, some couples choose to elope at a rustic winery in Northern California’s Sonoma or Napa wine country.
+For example, some couples elope at a rustic winery in Northern California’s Sonoma or Napa wine country.
 We’ve heard of some who got on a boat, went out to a lighthouse, and got married there, which could be very romantic (as long as you don’t get seasick quickly).

-In other words, the definition of ‘elope’ is changing as couples want to do more minor things without the secrecy and with just a bit more planning and perks.
+In other words, the definition of ‘elope’ is changing as couples want to do more minor things without secrecy and with just a bit more planning and perks.

 No matter what you choose, start planning as early as possible.

 No matter what wedding you decide to have, planning is always the key to success.
 That goes for a traditional wedding with all the trimmings, a micro wedding with a smaller group of close friends and family, or an elopement with just a handful of people.
-With all of those and a tiny wedding, you should also plan for it as early as you can.
+With all of those and a tiny wedding, you should also plan for it as early as possible.